jdesbonnet/zifon_pt5000/README.md

 ## Summary of findings

+### Status

+As of 2025-04-18 I can successfull 'snoop' on packets sent from the remote control unit to the gimbal and vice versa.
+I can decode joystick deflection on the remote control unit and the current gimbal angles from the gimbal unit.
+Work on actually controlling the gimbal by transmitting packets is progressing and is not as advanced.

 ### Radio settings
 The radio protocol is based on the nRF24L01+ radio module (it's actually a Si24R1 which is a clone).
 It defaults to frequency channel 80 (2.480GHz).
 The 5 byte address is 0x52560c0702 (transmitted as little endian with 0x02 first).
 The symbol rate is 1Mbps, packet payload length is 16 bytes (excluding 9 bit header).
 2 byte checksums are used.